D2D-Based Grouped Random Access to Mitigate Mobile Access Congestion in 5G Sensor Networks: Conclusion

-\begin{IEEEbiography}[{ }]{Hans D. Schotten} (S'93--M'97) received the Diplom and Ph.D. degrees in Electrical Engineering from the Aachen University of Technology RWTH, Germany in 1990 and 1997, respectively.
-Since August 2007, he has been full professor and head of the Institute of Wireless Communication at the Technische Universit\"at Kaiserslautern.
-Since 2012, he has additionally been Scientific Director at the German Research Center for Artificial Intelligence heading the ''Intelligent Networks'' department. \end{IEEEbiography}
+\begin{IEEEbiography}[{ }]{ Hans D. Schotten} (S'93--M'97) received the Diplom and Ph.D. degrees in Electrical Engineering from RWTH Aachen in 1990 and 1997, respectively.
+Since 2007, he has been Full Professor and Head of the Institute of Wireless Communication at the Technische Universit\"at Kaiserslautern.
+Since 2012, he has been Scientific Director at the German Research Center for Artificial Intelligence heading the ''Intelligent Networks'' department. \end{IEEEbiography}